gopalkrs/gopalkrs/README.md

 I enjoy solving real-world problems using modern web technologies, scalable architectures, and beautiful user experiences.

-## What I'm Working On:
+## What I'm Working On

-Tikitix: An event booking platform, looking to learn and integrate new things im learning about recently.
+Tikitix: An event booking platform, looking to learn and integrate new things I'm learning about recently.

-Apart from the above also learning and going deep in backend tech( currently Java and Spring Boot), will be building projects soon.
+Apart from the above, also learning and going deep in backend tech (currently Java and Spring Boot).
+Will be building projects soon.
----

 ## 🛠 Tech Stack